≡ Menu

 Country of Origin: Malta

-Original Purpose: Hunt small game including rabbits
+Original Purpose: Hunt small game, including rabbits

-Height: 20 to 26 inches at shoulder
+Height: 20 to 26 inches at the shoulder

 Weight: 40 to 65 pounds